 No one knows when an emergency might happen, which is why travel insurance is so important.
 It can provide peace of mind in case something goes wrong while you are on holiday.
 But what exactly does travel insurance cover, and what should you consider before buying a policy?
 This article will try to answer those questions you have.
-For anything further, it is always worth consulting a broker, such as onesure insurance, for a more detailed explanation of anything and to provide you with an indication of how much to allow for insuring your trip.

 What Travel Insurance Can Cover You For?